qwaneu/qwaneu.github.io/_drafts/tdd-glanceable-tests.md

 Notes on the synthesis of poorly named things
 ----

-When Willem showed this code to Marc,he asked,
+When Willem showed this code to Marc, he asked: _"why is `expenseRequestDetail` called an `expenseRequestDetail`?"_

-> why is`expenseRequestDetail` called an `expenseRequestDetail`?

-Willems response was that he had an expense request, and it needed more details, where previously it didn't have many.
+Willem's response was that he had an expense request, and it needed more details, where previously it didn't have many.
 And he couldn't come up with a more meaningful name at the time.
-Willem said: "The stakeholders wanted to get some idea of expense requester's itinerary", and people may want to explain more, so there is an explanation field.
+Willem said: _"The stakeholders wanted to get some idea of expense requester's itinerary"_, and people may want to explain more, so there is an explanation field.
 Willem made it and named it as best as he could at the time, and moved on.
-Hearing himself say `Itinerary`, this may have beeen a better name in hindsight.
+Hearing himself say `Itinerary`, this may have been a better name in hindsight.

-It is never to0 late to rename
+It is never too late to rename
 -----

 Now we can use the new name `Itinerary` in our spec: